 Day 1: Scottsdale/Phoenix to Window Rock, AZ

 With a morning departure from the Scottsdale/Phoenix area, today’s route climbs from the valley floor through the Ponderosa forests and across the plains east of Flagstaff.
 Indian Wells is our first destination, stopping at the historic Bitahochee Trading Post.
-The trading post, combined with Donovan’s personal experience, provides excellent insight into the local culture.
+The trading post, combined with your guide’s personal experience, provides excellent insight into the local culture.
 After, we travel to the Hubbell Trading Post in Ganado, AZ.
 Hubbell Trading Post is the oldest continuously operated trading post in the U.S. and has been a part of the Navajo landscape for over a century.
 Our final destination for today is the Capital of the Navajo Nation; visiting the Council Chambers, Navajo Veterans Memorial Park, and dinner with a Navajo dignitary.

 The Council Chambers is the meeting place for the Navajo Government to discuss critical issues determining the future of the Navajo people.
 Incidentally, the interior of the Council Chambers is decorated with beautiful murals depicting Navajo life, culture and history.

 Day 2: Toadalena Trading Post to Canyon de Chelly